sakloui/jorban-martysmods.github.io/docs/shader-repositories/immerse/configuring-immerse-shaders.md

 iMMERSE Anti-Aliasing is Marty's itteration of SMAA.

 SMAA is a method of anti-aliasing which is both fast and effective.
-It has become an industry standard since, leaving behind other performance-heavy shaders with the same goal.
+It has became an industry standard since, leaving behind other performance-heavy shaders with the same goal.

 Install the shader and then enable `iMMERSE Anti Aliasing [MartysMods_SMAA.fx]` in the `Home` tab of ReShade.